dompl/old.atsdiamondtools/wp-content/plugins/AGWooCommerceBarclayePDQPaymentGateway-premium/readme.txt

 2. Process a test transaction using the gateway.
 3. Check the plugins error logs to see if any errors have been logged, if they have follow the steps to fix.
 4. Issue is still not fixed?
 Check the ePDQ error log in the back office.
-5. Follow the steps in the trouble shooting section of the documentation to fix.
+5. Follow the steps in the troubleshooting section of the documentation to fix.
 6. Still having issues?
 Send us a support ticket detailing the issue you have, we may ask for screenshots of the ePDQ back office.

 = Can I process refunds using this plugin? =